metablaster/WindowsFirewallRuleset/README.md

 ## Remote firewall deployment

-This section and functionality is currently under construction and incomplete
+This section and functionality is currently experimental and not fully complete

 ![Under construction](/docs/Screenshots/UnderConstruction.gif)